creative-workflow/easy-terminal-app/README.md

   * has build in help and command listening
   * parses comments from your command file
   * has logging and colored output out of the box
-  * has a test infrstructure
+  * has a test infrastructure

 # Setup
   1. [download](https://github.com/creative-workflow/easy-terminal-app/archive/master.zip) this repo and extract into your project folder